ly129/midn_gui/Midn_Central_Site_Configuration_Guide.md.md

     ```
     On a Linux machine, you may need to add "sudo" in front of the command.

-    All Docker command needs to run in a command line ( or Terminal) windows.
+    All Docker command needs to run in a command line ( or Terminal) window.

     For windows: https://www.dell.com/support/kbdoc/en-in/000130703/the-command-prompt-what-it-is-and-how-to-use-it-on-a-dell-system